 Lastly, it's useful for giving members of the organization access to commonly-used email accounts, accounts that aren't just used by a single individual.
 In the article below, I'll explain how to delegate access to an account and cover what delegates can do with your email, once they have access.

-1. Log into your Google Mail account, then click on the gear icon, and navigate to settings.
+1. Log into your Google Mail account, then click on the gear icon, and select 'See all settings'.

 2. Next, you'll need to click on 'Accounts and Import':

-3. At the bottom of this settings panel, you'll see the option to delegate access to your account.
+3. At the bottom of this settings panel, you'll see the option to grant access to your account.
 You'll want to click "Add another account".

 4. This will give you a yellow pop-up window, where you enter the email address of the person to whom you'll delegate access.
 Click "Next Step >>", then agree to send them an email.
 Your recipient will receive an email notifying them that you've granted access to your email account.
 They'll have to click on a link to approve this.

 5. Now you're all set.
 If you navigate back to the 'Accounts and Import' section of your settings, you can see if your recipient has accepted your request.
 You can also use this panel to revoke their access.

 What Can Delegated Users Do With My Email?